hzk0070/comp-1200/docs/modules/m0/canvas.md

 	- Click the *Show by Date* button to see a reverse-chronological listing of all graded items.
 	- Click the *Show By Type* button to see a listing of all graded items organized into course grading categories.
 Notice that the weight of each category is displayed.
 	- Click in the *Search for Assignment* text box and search for a particular item.
-For example, enter "MO: zyBook Activites" in the search box and press the Enter key.
+For example, enter "MO: zyBook Activities" in the search box and press the Enter key.

 1. Click on **Grades** in the left menu.
 This page in Canvas allows you to check your current grades as well as do a what-if analysis on ungraded items.
 To familiarize yourself with this page in Canvas, do the following: